roryp/Generative-AI-for-beginners-java/03-CoreGenerativeAITechniques/README.md

 ### What This Example Teaches

 The Responsible AI example showcases the importance of implementing safety measures in AI applications.
-It demonstrates safety filters that detect harmful content categories including hate speech, harassment, self-harm, sexual content, and violence, demonstrating how production AI applications should gracefully handle content policy violations through proper exception handling, user feedback mechanisms, and fallback response strategies.
+It demonstrates how modern AI safety systems work through two primary mechanisms: hard blocks (HTTP 400 errors from safety filters) and soft refusals (polite "I can't assist with that" responses from the model itself).
+This example shows how production AI applications should gracefully handle content policy violations through proper exception handling, refusal detection, user feedback mechanisms, and fallback response strategies.

 ### Key Code Concepts